-Groundwater samples were collected as part of the long term monitoring program for the RHSF in February, June, and September of 2005 by Dawson Group, Inc. of Honolulu Hawaii (Attachment A).
-Dawson sampled the Red Hill Navy Pump Station (2254-001) and the lower access tunnel well that was installed by AMEC in 2001, known in their report as V1D.
+Groundwater samples were collected as part of the long term monitoring program for the RHSF in February, June, and September of 2005 by Dawson Group, Inc. of Honolulu Hawaii (Appendix A).
+Dawson sampled the Red Hill Navy Pump Station (2254-01) and the lower access tunnel well that was installed by AMEC in 2001, known in their report as V1D.
 This well has been renamed RHMW01 for the purposes of this Risk Assessment Project.
-TEC collected groundwater samples from 2254-001, RHMW01, RHMW02, RHMW03 and RHMW04, as part of the initial Risk Assessment data gathering task.
+TEC collected groundwater samples from 2254-01, RHMW01, RHMW02, RHMW03 and RHMW04, as part of the initial Risk Assessment data gathering task.
 Evidence of petroleum dissolved in groundwater was observed in RHMW01 and RHMW02 during these sampling events.
-Naphthalene (120 μ g/l and TCE (8.2 μ g/l) were observed in the sample collected from RHMW02 on 20 September 2005, above their respective EALS of 6.2 μ g/l and 5.0 μ g/l.
+Naphthalene (120 micrograms per Liter [μ g/L]) and TCE (8.2 μ g/L) were observed in the sample collected from RHMW02 on 20 September 2005, above their respective EALS of 6.2 μ g/Land 5.0 μ g/L.

 In addition, methane was observed in groundwater samples from 2254-01, RHMW01, RHMW02, and RHMW03.
 Methane is an indicator compound for active anaerobic biodegradation of petroleum, and its presence can imply that microbial activity is anaerobically degrading petroleum dissolved in groundwater upgradient from each of these locations.
 Anaerobic degradation is expected to occur only after aerobic degradation has used up all the available dissolved oxygen in the groundwater.
-It can also indicates that biodegradation is an active process in the groundwater beneath the facilities.
+It can also indicate that biodegradation is an active process in the groundwater beneath the facilities.